Using Pinterest to Drive Traffic to your Creative Blog

 Schedule your pins.

-I use a Pinterest scheduler called Boardbooster.
-It’s $5 a month and you can start a free 30 day trial and test it out.
+I use a Pinterest scheduler called Tailwind.
+You can start a free 30 day trial and test it out.
 Before testing it out I think you should clean up your profile and boards first.

-Once I have over 100 pins per board I activate the looping tool.
+Once I have over 100+ pins per board I activate the Smart looping tool.
 This will bring older pins up to the top.
 Therefore bringing traffic to older blog posts!
 Oh Yeah!!!

 7 Day Pinterest Challenge!